-The 2007 JBA PF noted that after 1965, there was little evidence of any political influence or activity until the formation of the non-profit Capistrano Indian Council (CIC) in 1974-5 (JBA PF 2007, 156).
+The 2007 JBB PF noted that after 1965, there was little evidence of any political influence or activity until the formation of the non-profit Capistrano Indian Council (CIC), in 1974-5 (JBB PF 2007, 158).
 The PF also noted that, in contrast to the CIC, very few local SJC descendants joined the JBM during its early years.
-Those SJC Indian descendants who did join the JBM were predominantly from outside of San Juan Capistrano.
-The JBA petitioner did not include any new information regarding the pre-1975 period.
-The petitioner also included little new information regarding the formation of the CIC, although it did submit two analyses, one of CIC membership from 1974 to 1977 (JBA 9/15/2009 CIC Members 1974-1977), and the other of the JBM 1979 membership list (JBA 9/15/2009 Analysis of 1979 ML).
-Both these analyses supported the statements made in the PF, namely that the SJC Indian descendants who enrolled in the CIC were predominantly from the local families described in the PF (the Olivares, Dorams, Rioses, and a few other families), and that very few local SJC descendants joined the JBM during its early years.
-Those SJC Indian descendants who did join were predominantly from outside of San Juan Capistrano.
+Those SJC descendants who did join the JBM were predominantly from outside of San Juan Capistrano.
+The JBB petitioner did not include any new information regarding the pre-1975 period.
+The record for the FD also included little new information regarding the formation of the CIC.
+The JBA petitioner submitted an analysis of 175 CIC membership applications from 1974 to 1977, as well as copies of the applications themselves (JBA 9/15/2009 CIC Members 1974-1977).
+The analysis supported the statements made in the PF, namely that the SJC Indian descendants who enrolled in the CIC were predominantly from the local families described in the PF (the Olivares, Dorams, Rioses, and a few other families), and that very few local SJC descendants joined the JBM during its early years.
+Those SJC descendants who did join were predominantly from outside of San Juan Capistrano.
 The CIC also had a large number of non-Indian members interested in California Indian culture, as well as some of the local Old Mexican/Californio descendants who identified themselves as "Juaneño" on the organization's application.